Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Discussion

-As one would expect, the performance of the model is directly dependent on the data it is trained on.
-An important (but may not be sufficient) feature in the data is its spiking modality.
-The spiking data is expected to be modulated in such way that there should be a typical or a range of time that the network exhibits fast spiking events at numerous channels.
+The model’s performance directly depends on the data it is trained on.
+An essential feature in the data is its spiking modality, which should exhibit fast spiking events at specific time intervals.
 These events are often seen as synchronous or quasi-synchronous \cite{chiappalone2006dissociated,chiappalone2007network}.
-In this way, the data can be easily separated to temporal windows of these time events, while the silent phases are discarded.
-Each of these windows serve as data batch.
-This quality can be seen in the inter-spike interval (ISI) histogram, where a bimodal (or multi-modal) shape presents.
-Another element in the data, which affects the quality of the model performance is the presence of the causality between time-steps, discretized by a typical short-time window (time-bin), which we infer as the spike integration time of each circuit.
-The model in fact is trained to find this causality between the time-steps, and as the integration time is, in principle, a free parameter, we have found that the performance of the model is strongly dependent on this value.
-This implies that the network has a characteristic time constant (or quasi-constant) that defines its information processing time.
-We assume that this integration time, can be obtained from some attributes of the data.
-We have found that the most significant peak of inter-burst-interval (IBI), can serve as a good approximate of this value (see supplementary materials).
-This feature is also related to the stochasticity of the data, since it can determine the ability of the model to learn the spatio-temporal patterns.
-The characterization of the data degree of stochasticity is beyond the scope of this paper.
+By separating the data into temporal windows during these time events and discarding silent phases, each window serves as a data batch.
+This quality is evident in the inter-spike interval (ISI) histogram, which typically presents a bimodal or multi-modal shape.
+Another critical factor affecting model performance is the causality between time-steps, discretized by a short-time window (time-bin), which we infer as the spike integration time of each circuit.
+The model is trained to identify this causality, and the integration time significantly impacts its effectiveness.
+This implies that the network has a characteristic time constant defining its information processing time.
+We propose that this integration time can be approximated using attributes from the data, such as the most significant peak in the inter-burst interval (IBI).
+This feature also relates to the data’s stochasticity, influencing the model’s ability to learn spatio-temporal patterns.
+However, characterizing the degree of data stochasticity is beyond the scope of this paper.

-Another limitation which we discuss here is the fact that biological systems can exhibit modifications in their structure in rather short times.
-Since the data analysed by the discussed model describe the setting of the tested culture within a limited time frame, it is possible that some information about the tested culture can be missed.
-Therefore for using this model for systems that may vary fastly in time, it is possible to apply the training for short time sessions, and eventually to see the development of the system.
+Another limitation of the model is that biological systems can undergo structural modifications relatively quickly.
+The data analyzed by the model describe the state of the tested culture within a limited time frame.
+Consequently, there is a possibility that some information about the tested culture might be overlooked.
+To address this, when using the model for systems that exhibit rapid variations over time, one can apply short training sessions and observe the system’s development.